uccubecats/Constitution-and-Bylaws/Constitution.md

 ### Section 2: Requirements

-Officers must be a matriculated student in good standing with his or her college, meeting a minimum GPA requirement of 2.75 and being a voting member.
+Officers must be a matriculated student in good standing with his or her college, meeting a minimum GPA requirement of 2.75 at the instantiation of the term, and being a voting member at the time of election.
 Officers must serve for one year, or until their successor is elected and qualified.

 ### Section 3: Terms of officer removal